Practitioner Motives to Use Different Hyperparameter Optimization Methods: Introduction

-We applied a two-step research approach consisting of an interview study and a survey study.
-First, we conducted semi-structured interviews with $20$ ML experts to unveil HPO methods applied by practitioners, the goals pursued by practitioners when applying those methods, and the contextual factors that influence practitioners' decisions for HPO methods to attain their goals.
-Second, we performed an online survey for seven months with $71$ participants to collect evidence for the external validity of the relevance of the HPO methods, goals, and contextual factors identified in the interviews.
+We applied a two-step research approach consisting of an interview study and a survey study based on an online questionnaire.
+First, we conducted semi-structured interviews with 20 \ac{ML} experts to unveil \ac{HPO} methods that practitioners commonly use, the goals pursued by practitioners when applying \ac{HPO} methods, and the contextual factors that influence practitioners' choices of \ac{HPO} methods to attain goals.
+Second, we performed an online survey with 49 participants to collect evidence for the external validity of the relevance of the \ac{HPO} methods, goals, and contextual factors identified in the interviews.